evergreen-ci/evergreen/rest/usage.rst

      - string
-     - New RDP password; must meet RDP password criteria as provided by Microsoft at: https://technet.microsoft.com/en-us/library/cc786468(v=ws.10).aspx
+     - New RDP password; must meet RDP password criteria as provided by Microsoft at: https://technet.microsoft.com/en-us/library/cc786468(v=ws.10).aspx and be between 6 and 255 characters long

 Extend the Expiration of Host with Given Host ID
 ````````````````````````````````````````````````